Arturszott/Gistcult/dev-diary.md

 By finally integrating react-bootstrap I proceed to visualize some received data from github.
 It would be probably a good idea to split connecting the container from the page component afterwards to facilitate page component testing.
 I totally want to move authentication verification to some pre-route loading moment, but due to time capacity, rendering different components in one page must be enough.
 I should also definitely save the current access token.
 This page reloading is annoying.

+ ## Day 4
+ Dear diary, finally access token is saved in localstorage.
+I had to extract some actions and provide them to the fetching one via dependency injections.
+Now it's all nice and testable.